 /groups, and has 250TB of usable space.
 The second is a high-speed Lustre scratch filesystem, accessed as

 /lustre.
+Note that neither are meant for long-term storage.
 There is another filesystem,

 /import, which can be purchased for archival storage.

 By default, you have access to three locations (with a fourth archival option available for purchase):

 /home/$netid/- your home directory.
 Default quota of 25GB.
 NOTE no jobs should be run against the /home partition, it is not designed for performance.
 Use /lustre instead.

 /groups/$group/- shared group space, accessible by anyone in your group.
 (If you are unsure of what group you are in, the